You must first create a working folder for holding your ML data. This is referenced in all commands documented below.

 An admin user with the admin username and admin password is created by default.

-To create new user credentials, or modify the password of an existing user, use the following command:
+To create new users, use the following command:

 docker run --rm -it -p <port_number>:80 -v "<path_to_working_folder>:/app/data" aiflprodweacr.azurecr.io/datamanager:latest --license-agreement accept --user <username> --passw <password>